lightstep/opentelemetry-examples/nodejs/otel-vanilla/metrics/README.md

 # OpenTelemetry Metrics Example (Vanilla Setup)

-This example shows how to configure OpenTelemetry JS to export metrics to Lightstep without any additional (non-OTel) dependencies.
+This example shows how to configure OpenTelemetry JS to export metrics to Cloud Observability without any additional (non-OTel) dependencies.

 ## Installation